 Cannabis Needs to Be Front Line Treatment for Autism Over Anti-Psychotics and SSRIs

 I had tried to kill myself several times before switching to cannabis for my then undiagnosed autistic condition.
+Strains of Cannabis work as nedications for autism.
 This is medicine.
 This is healing.

 Despite seeing huge benefits from my cannabis use at age 14, I didn’t enjoy being civilly disobedient, and I got a lot of pressure from my parents.

-The doctors and psychiatrists put me on huge cocktails of conventional medications for a misdiagnosis of Bipolar/Borderline Personality Disorder.
+The doctors and psychiatrists put me on huge cocktails of conventional medications for autism as well as a misdiagnosis of Bipolar/Borderline Personality Disorder.
 I would take over 20 pills at a time, three times per day.
 During this time I was not myself, I was dark, deranged, and suicidal.
 I had been a happy child.
 This existential crisis always lived within me.

 Then The Accident Happened

 After a motor vehicle accident, and to help my ADHD, I pushed hard to get a medical cannabis license.
 Currently in Canada, I only have access to some of the products I used to use but what I needed to come off the cocktail, and to spare myself from a wheelchair, was Hayley’s Comet:Phoenix Tears in a 1:1 ratio, daily before work.
 When I started this regime, along with topicals, suppositories, smoking dry herb for acute symptoms like breakthrough pain and autistic meltdowns, I suddenly could join life again.

 Cannabis is first line treatment for Ehlers-Danlos syndrome, and needs to be looked at for autistic children before we give them anti-psychotics and SSRIs.